petershin/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/configuring-cross-region-disaster-recovery.md

 ### Deploy the Latest Stable Build from Production to the DR Environment

 Now you must deploy the latest stable build on Production to the DR environment.
-Follow the same steps outlined in [Overview of the DXP Cloud Deployment Workflow](../build-and-deploy/overview-of-the-dxp-cloud-deployment-workflow.md).
+Follow the same steps outlined in [Overview of the Liferay Cloud Deployment Workflow](../build-and-deploy/overview-of-the-dxp-cloud-deployment-workflow.md).

 ### Set Up Automated Backup Restores to Disaster Recovery